liyasthomas/books/README.md

 :heart: **Lightweight and minimal**: Crafted with minimalistic UI design

-:electric_plug: **Real-time demo**: Pick a color, view a demo
+:electric_plug: **Real-time demo**: Search books by name, author, genre etc...

-:zap: **Copy color codes to the clipboard**: Click on any color code to copy to clipboard!
+:zap: **Copy color codes to the clipboard**: Click on any book to view in Google Play Books!

-:sparkles: **Choose custom colors**: Choose your own colors
+:sparkles: **Choose custom colors**: Instant search results

-:robot: **AI**: Generate combination colors for background and foreground

 ---